By: Maralee McKee, Manners Mentor

 - Here are seven habits of grateful people.
 A perfect post for this season of gratitude and beyond.

 - Ryan Reynolds, the father of two daughters (he’s married to actress Blake Lively), in the video posted within this article shares his delivery room etiquette for dads-to-be.
 In the hecticness of all the preparations that go into Thanksgiving, it’s fun, and needed, to take a minute to slow down and laugh.
-As I mentioned above, there is a curse word in the article.
+CAUTION: There is a curse word in the article.
 However, there are none in the video.

 Favorite Instagram This Week: